phelps-sg/llm-cooperation/jupyter-book/background.md

 Therefore, a key principle in assessing any emergent goal-like behaviour for these use-cases is to evaluate artificial agents in multi-agent tasks where outcomes depend not only on actions taken by artificial agents, but also their human counterparts.
-The theoretical study of such tasks falls within the remit of game-theory, while the empirical study falls within the remit of experimental economics.
+When evaluating incentives, the aspect of the outcome that is of interest is the expected utility obtained by each party, and the theoretical study of such tasks falls within the remit of game-theory, while the empirical study falls within the remit of experimental economics.
 Our research falls under the latter, and our goal is to systematically evaluate the propensity of large-language models to